bucs110fall2023/final-project-vincent-eric/README.md

 ### Classes

-- << You should have a list of each of your classes with a description >>
+- << You should have a list of each of your classes with a description >> Controller Class:
+    Controls and manages the mainloops as well as other loops i.e. menu, game, round, and gameover loops.

+Button Class (from button module):
+    Class for buttons with the funcitonality of blitting them onto a surface and returning a value when clicked.

+Character Class (from character module):
+    Sprite class for players, containing movement, attacks, and animations.

 ## ATP